darellanodev/jetpack-game/README.md

 - [x] Rocket animation when starting a level.
 It lands.
 - [x] Rocket animation when level is completed.
 The rocket goes up and pass to the next level.
 - [x] Create two minimal different levels (variations in platforms positions)
+- [ ] When last level show congratulations game completed.
+- [ ] When game over the player can press spacebar to start.
 - [ ] Do not allow the player to leave the screen on the left, right or top.
 - [ ] Create a basic starting menu.
 The player must press the space key to start the game.
 - [ ] Fire in bottom of the Rocket when it is landing or it goes up.